Should I apply to MESAAS? How can I tell whether my interests are appropriate for the department?

 What is the Application Deadline?

-For the Ph.D. program, it is mid-December.
-For the free-standing M.A. it is usually mid-April.
-The exact dates for applications in the current year are shown here.
+For the deadlines for the Ph.D. and free-standing M.A. programs, see the GSAS page here.
 Applications to the free-standing M.A. are reviewed on a rolling basis, so those who apply before the deadline may be able to receive an early decision.

 Do you require the GRE (Graduate Record Exam) scores?
 If so, is there a minimum score?

-The Graduate School of Arts and Sciences requires the GRE of all applicants.
+The Graduate School of Arts and Sciences and the department require the GRE of all applicants.
 There is no minimum score.
 We consider the GRE score in the admissions process, but pay more attention to the personal statement, letters of recommendation, and undergraduate record.

 Do you require a writing sample?

-Yes, a writing sample of 10-20 pages is required.
+Yes, a writing sample of 15-20 pages is required.
 Please do not exceed the page limit.

 What level of proficiency in MESAAS languages is required for entry?

 Applicants must have at least a year of language training in their major language at the time of their application for the MA and PhD programs.
 Applicants for the free-standing M.A. can be admitted with one year of language training but more is of course beneficial.
-For PhD students, considerable language competence by the end of the first and third years of the program, so we look for evidence of ability in languages.
+For PhD students, considerable language competence is to be demonstrated by the end of the first and third years of the program, so when vetting applicants we look for strong evidence of ability in languages.
 The appropriate level for admission to the program will vary with the course of study and program of research you plan to follow, and can be discussed in advance with the faculty with whom you expect to study.